Vaada (2005 film): Plot

 A flashback reveals that Karan used to be Pooja's boyfriend.
-Karan was extremely possessive of Pooja, and the pair broke up after an incident where Karan stabbed a man with a fork and forced Pooja to leave her home and her father.

-After the break up, Karan leaves town, and Pooja meets Rahul, who is a loving and successful businessman.
-The pair get married, however tragedy strikes when they are involved in a car crash and Rahul loses his eyesight.
+Karan was extremely possessive of Pooja, and the pair broke up in the mall after an incident, and then later tried to force her to leave her father.
+After the breakup, Karan leaves town, and Pooja meets Rahul, who is a loving and successful businessman.
+The pair gets married; however, tragedy strikes when they are involved in a car crash and Rahul loses his eyesight.

-Karan has now become a wealthy businessman, and becomes partners with Rahul, unaware of who his wife is.
+Karan has now become a wealthy businessman and has become a partners with Rahul, unaware of who his wife is.
 At a meeting held in Rahul's house, Karan is shocked to learn that Rahul is married to Pooja.

 In the present, the police investigating the case begin to suspect that Pooja's death is not a suicide after all.
 They also believe that Karan may have been involved in the crime.
-Pooja's jewellery and other evidence is found at Karan's house.
-Karan believes that he is being framed, and enlists his friend Rajat Saxena to help him prove his innocence.
-Karan thinks that Rahul is the most likely suspect, and sets out to confront him.
-Karan ends up bribing Rahul's servant Alex to tell confess if Rahul is blind or not and he agrees to say this in court.
-The men end up in a fight, after Rahul uses his eyesight to save a young boy from an incoming train.
+Pooja's jewellery and other evidence were found at Karan's house.
+Karan believes that he is being framed and enlists his lawyer friend Rajat Saxena to help him prove his innocence.
+Karan thinks that Rahul is the most likely suspect and sets out to confront him.
+Karan tries several tactics to prove that Rahul is not blind but ends up failing and bribing Rahul's servant, Alex, to confess that Rahul is not blind.
+He agrees to testify to this in court.

+The men end up in a fight after Rahul uses his eyesight to save a young boy from an incoming train.
 It is revealed that Rahul has actually regained his sight and is not blind after all.
-Karan believes that Rahul had killed Pooja, and forces him to confess, recording the admission.
+Karan believes that Rahul had killed Pooja and forces him to confess, recording the admission.
 However, Rahul had control of the remote for the recording device and only captured Karan's words, making it appear as if he was confessing to the murder.
 The police, led by Inspector Khan, arrive at the scene.
-In court, Rahul testifies against Karan and so does Alex after he exposes him of the bribe and will always remain loyal to Rahul.
-Karan is arrested for the murder and sentenced to life imprisonment and the Judge rules that Saxena can no longer be Karan's lawyer.
-In the holding cells, Karan manages to bribe a Constable, exchanging his watch for a tape recorder.
-That night, Rahul comes to meet Karan, and tells him that he knows that Karan did not kill his wife.
+In court, Rahul testifies against Karan, and so does Alex after he exposes him to the bribe.
+Karan is arrested for the murder and sentenced to life imprisonment, and the judge rules that Saxena can no longer be Karan's lawyer.
+In the holding cells, Karan manages to bribe a constable, exchanging his watch for a tape recorder.
+That night, Rahul comes to meet Karan and tells him that he knows Karan did not kill his wife.